Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Limitations

-Our study targets a practical and narrowly defined question—how to decide \emph{when} to retrieve—so several aspects are intentionally scoped.
-However, there are still limitations together with straightforward paths for us to improvement: (i) We evaluate English open-domain QA over Wikipedia.
-While this setting is standard and stresses retrieval precision, it does not cover domain-specific corpora, or multilingual inputs.
-Future work can apply the same training-free gate to hybrid or domain corpora (e.g., web, scientific papers) and multilingual encoders, and to tasks such as fact verification or long-form answer drafting. (ii) TARG uses a single threshold tuned on a small development set.
-Although calibration is fast and stable (via the empirical CDF), thresholds may shift with models, prompts, or domains. (iii) We deliberately use a frozen dense encoder to isolate the “when-to-retrieve’’ decision.
+TARG uses a single threshold tuned on a small development set.
+Although calibration is fast and stable (via the empirical CDF), thresholds may shift with models, prompts, or domains.
+Furthermore, suppressing retrieval could increase hallucination risk on out-of-distribution queries; the \textsc{Variance} gate acts as a safer fallback in such settings, and an ensemble gate (\textsc{Margin} $\cup$ \textsc{Variance}) can further reduce the confidently-wrong rate to $<1\%$ at the cost of modestly higher retrieval.
+We heavily scoped our evaluation to English open-domain QA over Wikipedia.
+Future work can apply the same training-free gate to hybrid or domain corpora and multilingual encoders, and to tasks such as fact verification or long-form answer drafting.
+We deliberately use a frozen dense encoder to isolate the “when-to-retrieve’’ decision.
 Absolute headroom is bounded by retrieval precision.
 This is orthogonal to our method: the same gate can ride on stronger stacks (such as cross-encoder reranking).
-A compact future experiment is to show that as retrieval improves, all modes rise while TARG continues to suppress unnecessary retrieval.